sayanarijit/RESTEasyCLI/docs/files_explained.md

 Name of this file can be changed by modifying `SAVED_REQUESTS_TEMPLATE_FILENAME` field in configuration file.

+To understand what the fields `kwargs`, `verify` etc. mean, check the next section *Fields Explained*.

 ***NOTE: All workspace files except the configuration file contain a version information to allow extension of currently defined format tackling incompatibility***